Warrior (2011 film): Plot

 Meanwhile, the video of Tommy beating Grimes attracts the attention of a Marine, who tells the press that Tommy saved his life in Iraq, by ripping off the back hatch of a drowning tank.
-Although Tommy becomes a national hero, his military records reveal that he deserted after his unit was killed in a friendly fire bombing.
-He reveals to have pledged to give his winnings to Pilar, the widow of one of his fallen friends, Manny.
+Although Tommy becomes a national hero, his military records reveal that he deserted after everyone else in his unit was killed in a friendly fire bombing.
+He reveals his plan for his winnings.
 The military police will take him into custody but will wait until after the tournament is over.

+Over two fights, Brendan and Tommy have contrasting fortunes: Tommy quickly and brutally knocks out opponents, all while barely speaking, while Brendan is outmatched physically but uses Brazilian Jiu-Jitsu to force grappling submissions.

+The night before the final day, Paddy attempts to talk to Tommy about his actions in Iraq.
+Tommy angrily dismisses his father, letting out all his pent-up emotions.
+As a result, Paddy relapses and starts drinking again.
+Seeing his father in pain, Tommy calms and comforts him, thus resurrecting their relationship.

-Over two nights, Brendan and Tommy have contrasting fortunes: Tommy quickly and brutally knocks out opponents, doesn't say or talk much, while Brendan is outmatched physically but uses Brazilian Jiu-Jitsu to force grappling submissions.
-In the semifinals, Brendan is matched up with undefeated Russian wrestler Koba, who dominates him in two rounds.
-In round three, Brendan swings for the fences, making the bout a back and forth battle.
-In the closing moments of the final round, Koba takes Brendan's back from the clinch and Brendan goes for a rolling kneebar.
+In the semifinals, Tommy is matched up with Mad Dog Grimes, knocking him unconscious almost immediately, and the commentators claim this is one of the fastest knockouts in MMA history.
+Brendan is matched up with undefeated Russian wrestler Koba, who dominates him in two rounds.
+In round three, Brendan swings for the fences, making the bout a back-and-forth battle.
+In the closing moments of the final round, Koba takes Brendan's back from the clinch, and Brendan goes for a rolling kneebar.
 As Koba attempts to escape the position, Brendan quickly reverses and readjusts the kneebar, narrowly winning by submission.
-Tommy is matched up with Madd Dog Grimes, knocking him unconscious almost immediately, which the commentators claim to be one of the fastest knockouts in MMA history.

-The night before the final day, Paddy attempts to talk to Tommy about his actions in Iraq.
-Tommy angrily dismisses his father, letting out all his pelt down emotions.
-Paddy relapses and starts drinking again.
-Seeing his father in pain, Tommy calms and comforts him, thus resurrecting the relationship with him.

 Tommy and Brendan's relationship is revealed to the world when they are the tournament's last remaining fighters.
 Brendan shows desire to reconcile, but Tommy, still in pain, shows no interest in doing so.
 Tommy wins the first two rounds, but Brendan eventually dislocates Tommy's shoulder with an omoplata arm-lock.
 Brendan wants to tell the referee about Tommy's dislocated shoulder and end the fight, but his coach suggests otherwise.
 As the fourth round starts, Brendan insists Tommy give up as Tommy only has use of one arm.
-Tommy continues to fight, Brendan unloads a barrage of strikes trying to win.
+Tommy continues to fight.
+Brendan unloads a barrage of strikes trying to win.
 Tommy asks Brendan to continue hitting him as the fourth round ends.
-At the start of Round 5, Brendan realizes he has to force him to submit, and he traps Tommy in a rear naked choke.
+At the start of Round 5, Brendan realizes he has to force Tommy to submit, and he traps him in a rear-naked choke.
 As they struggle on the canvas, Brendan apologizes to Tommy and tells him that he loves him.
 Tommy submits after hearing the words.
 Brendan and Campana tactfully avoid the referees and the doctors checking in on Tommy.
 The reconciled brothers exit the ring as their father walks away into the background smiling.